 - Utica Business Attorney

 Resolving Shareholder Disputes

 Putting the right contracts in place first minimizes the potential for shareholder disputes and makes it easier to resolve any that arise.
 This may include noncompete agreements, terms for selling stock, voting trust provisions, and a valuation provision for the death, disability or voluntary/involuntary retirement of a principal.
 Our attorneys will review existing contracts or draft new agreements that meet your unique needs.

 Minority-majority shareholder disputes are common causes of business litigation.
-An attorney can protect the minority shareholders’ rights through litigation and actions such as temporary restraining orders to prevent the wasting of assets.
+An attorney can protect the minority shareholders’ rights.
+That’s typically done through litigation and actions such as temporary restraining orders to prevent the wasting of assets.

-Additionally, we can assist you with employment agreement disputes involving benefits, compensation, wage and hour complaints, the location, terms and conditions of employment, grounds for termination and moral turpitude clauses.
+Additionally, we can assist you with employment agreement disputes.
+These typically involve benefits, compensation, wage and hour complaints, the location, terms and conditions of employment, grounds for termination and moral turpitude clauses.
 We also represent professionals such as doctors or financial advisers who need legal help maintaining their professional licenses due to allegations of license violations.